caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 root @post       /var/www  # matcher token: @post
 ```

-Matcher tokens can be omitted entirely to match all requests; for example, `*` or `/` do not need to be given.
+Matcher tokens can be omitted entirely to match all requests; for example, `*` does not need to be given if the next argument does not look like a path matcher.

 **[Read the page about request matchers](/docs/caddyfile/matchers) to learn more.**